Mictronics/pluto-gps-sim/README.md

 ### Build instructions
 #### Dependencies

+Build depends on libm, libpthread and libcurl4-openssl-dev.

-You will need the latest build and install of libad9361-dev and libiio-dev.
+You will also need the latest build and install of libad9361-dev and libiio-dev.
 The Debian packages libad9361-dev that is available up to Debian 9 (stretch) is outdated and missing a required function.
 So you have to build packages from source:
 ```